aridepai17/GSAP-ANIMATED-PAGES/README.md

-# GSAP Animated Pages 🎬
+# GSAP ANIMATED PAGES 🎬

 A collection of interactive web experiences showcasing the power of GSAP (GreenSock Animation Platform) animations and modern web technologies.